jnozzi/cocoadev.com/markdown/CocoaStarterKits.md

 Don't forget you can look at open-source applications too.
 Fire is a multi-client IM app that is programmed in Cocoa.
 (Well, it is a cocoa wrapper for a series of other projects that actually handle the communications)  http://fire.sourceforge.net

 http://sourceforge.net has a lot of projects you can use for examples.
-Make sure you know the rules for each license, before you start using code from the project though. -General/DerekCramer
+Make sure you know the rules for each license, before you start using code from the project though. -DerekCramer